After deciding where to travel to, one must decide where to reside in their city/area/place of temporary residence.

 When day three in the Submarino comes around, an elite crew of travelers from all over the world begins to take shape and things are looking good.

-And for anyone interested in traveling to Florianópolis, you can find the Submarino’s website here.
-Call them direct (they speak English, don’t be afraid).
+And for anyone interested in traveling to Florianópolis, call them direct (they speak English, don’t be afraid).